cse110-fa22-group8/cse110-fa22-group8/README.md

   - You will have the ability to edit or delete each expense by clicking on the three horizontal dots to the right of the expense row.
 - To view your expense breakdown, click the pie chart next to the "add expense button".
   - A pop up form breaking down your expense via a pie chart will be shown on your screen.
+- Using the search bar feature, you can search for a specific expense by typing your expense name in the search bar.
+- You can also filter out expense categories to calculate how much was spent in each category.
 - All your information will be stored onto your local storage and associated with your username.